bparanj/crystal/programming/pbt/languages/learning.md

 #### Why Are My Studies Taking So Long?

-Studies might take longer than expected for several reasons, including tackling too broad a topic, perfectionism, or learning new tools or concepts.
+Studies might take longer than expected for several reasons,  tackling too broad a topic, perfectionism, or learning new tools or concepts.
 To mitigate this, set clear, achievable goals and time limits.
 Remember, the goal is learning and exploration, not creating a polished product.

 #### If I Always Throw Code Away, Won’t I Learn Bad Habits?